First Year, PGY-1

 As an intern, you will take on front-line responsibility for patients across a variety of settings, including the general inpatient wards, emergency departments, and ambulatory clinics both BCH and BMC, as well as in the neonatal intensive care units (NICU) at BMC and BWH.
 These diverse clinical experiences expose you to a wide spectrum of pediatric illnesses and illness acuities, giving you the opportunity to grow as a clinician and educator.
 Interns also participate in teaching medical students from Harvard Medical School, Tufts University School of Medicine, and Boston University Chobanian & Avedisian School of Medicine.

-Most inpatient rotations focus on the general pediatric wards at both BCH and BMC, as well as inpatient Pulmonology, Hematology, Rheumatology and Adolescent services at BCH.
+Most inpatient rotations focus on the general pediatric wards at both BCH and BMC, as well as inpatient Pulmonology, Hematology and Rheumatology at BCH.
 Interns also rotate through the Pediatric Intermediate Care Unit (PIMCU; a PICU step-down/floor step-up unit at BCH), which provides early supervised exposure to higher-acuity patients in a supportive setting.
 Additional inpatient experiences include the newborn nurseries and NICUs at BMC and BWH, and emergency department shifts at both BCH and BMC.
 Through Selective experiences in Neurology, Endocrinology, Infectious Diseases, and Allergy & Immunology, interns can customize their learning and gain early exposure to inpatient and outpatient subspecialty care.

 Ambulatory experiences: All residents are assigned to a continuity clinic site in the Boston area, where they care for a personal panel of patients over the three years of residency.
 Interns also rotate through a variety of ambulatory experiences, including Urgent Care, Developmental and Behavioral Pediatrics, Mental Health, Adolescent Medicine, and outpatient subspecialty clinics.
 These rotations offer excellent exposure to preventive care, chronic disease management, and the longitudinal relationships that define primary care pediatrics.